premAI-io/state-of-open-source-ai/mlops-engines.md

 Self-maintained open-source solutions, if implemented well, can be extremely cheap both to setup and to run long term.
 However, many underestimate the amount of work required to make an open-source ecosystem work seamlessly.

-Oftentimes, teams have to pay a larger cost upfront when working with open-source LLMs.
-For example, if you purchased a single GPU enabled node with the lowest configuration from GCP(a2-highgpu-1g (vCPUs: 12, RAM: 85GB, GPU: 1 x A100)) to run an open-source model, it would cost you about \$2500 per month.
-On the flip side, flexible pricing models like ChatGPT cost \$0.002 for 1K tokens.
-The monthly cost for infrastructure is expensive and difficult to maintain.
-Along with that, teams are constantly experimenting since the technology is so new, which further adds to the cost.

-Due to more maintenance and decreased baseline operational performance, enterprises looking to adopt open-source AI technology would need to make their system highly efficient.
+For example, a single GPU node able to run a 36 GB open-source model can [easily cost over \$2,000 per month from a major cloud provider](hardware.md#cloud).
+Since the technology is still new, experimenting with & maintaining self-hosted infrastructure can be expensive.
+Conversely, closed-source pricing models often charge for usage (e.g. {term}`tokens`) rather than infrastructure (e.g. [ChatGPT costs around \$0.002 for 1K tokens](https://openai.com/pricing) -- enough for a page of text), making them much cheaper for small explorative tasks.

 ## Inference